irebernardidev/Pop_Quiz_MP2/README.md

 - ## Typography

 • Primary Font: [Roboto](https://fonts.google.com/specimen/Roboto) - The Roboto font is used for all text on the website.
-This font has been chosen for its readability and modern look.
+This font was chosen for its clean lines and readability, which complement the straightforward, accessible design of the website.

 ![Typography](documentation/features/roboto-400.png)
 ![Typography](documentation/features/roboto-700.png)